Table of Contents

 variable, because that variable belongs to turtles and patches only.
 The observer

-has no variable called pcolor
+has no variable called pcolor.

 To get round this problem, we can tell the Command Centre to send the command to the patches instead of the observer.

-What happens this time?You should see all the turtles turn brown.
+set color brownWhat happens this time?You should see all the turtles turn brown.
 This is because we have just changed the value

-variable which, like pcolor
+of their color variable which, like pcolor for patches, controls

 their colour.

-What happens this time?Did some of the patches turn black?
+set pcolor blackWhat happens this time?Did some of the patches turn black?
 Which ones?

 What's happening here is really, really useful in models.
 Turtles are given direct access to the patch that they are currently standing on.
 Don't worry if you don't understand this straight away, as you start to use NetLogo in earnest you will see how useful this is.

-Although changing contexts using the command centre is OK, it would be better if there was a
+askAlthough changing contexts using the command centre is OK, it would be better if there was a

 way to send commands to turtles or patches directly, without re-configuring the commands

 centre.
-We can do this using the ask
+We can do this using the ask command.

-Again, you should get an error telling you that the
+setup in the Command Centre.set pcolor blue Again, you should get an error telling you that the

-'observer' context has no variable called pcolor
+'observer' context has no variable called pcolor.
+This is to be expected,

-because the command is being sent to the observer, not the patches.ask
+because the command is being sent to the observer, not the patches.ask to send it to the patches, rather

 than the observer: